VizTower/viz-transaction/example/example.md

 }
 ```

-As you can see, an empty constructor was used for "award" operation, and then values were set.
+As you may have noticed, an empty constructor was used for "award" operation, and then values were set.
 Just because it is possible.

 ## Example gets ref block num and prefix